PranavReddyy/test/README.md

 ### Running it on the terminal

 1. Initiated my terminal on macOS
-2. Ran the command
+2. Ran the following command to interact with the LLM

    ```
    ollama run llama3.2
    ```
-   to start interacting with the LLM

 3. This is the interface I was presented with
    ![initterm](assets/infterm.png)
 4. Test cases to ensure it has basic communication